That-Dev-Girl-Sites/jhalabi.com/_posts/2020-05-22-daily-life-in-the-new-world.md

 ---
 layout: post
-title: "Daily Life in the New World"
+title: "Daily life in the new world"
 date: "2020-05-22"
+redirect_from: "/blog/daily-life-in-the-new-world"
 categories:
   - life
+excerpt: March 23, 2020.
+That date, almost exactly 2 months ago, was the first day of our new normal.
 ---

 March 23, 2020.